whoward/docs/markdown/reference/rest-api.md

   index: 2
 }

-The Sauce Labs REST API allows customers to retrieve information about Sauce Labs resources programmatically over HTTP using JSON.
-Customers can retrieve job information, video replays of tests, Selenium logs of tests, start and stop SauceTunnels, and so on.
+The Sauce Labs REST API is accessed over HTTPS, with standard HTTP methods and authentication, and using JSON encoding for request and response data.

+The API is versioned by URL.
+The current version is v1, and resides under the `saucelabs.com/rest/v1/` base URL.
+Some v1.1 methods have been introduced under `saucelabs.com/rest/v1.1`.

 ## Sauce API libraries